bryrod/kubernetes/notes/namespaces.md

 Hosting development and staging in one cluster.
 Re-use those components in both environments, like a blue/green deployment.

 You can also limit access to the resources by namespaces.
 Teams could have their own namespace, and access is limited to them.
 Additionally, resources like CPU/RAM/Storage can be controlled through quotas.

-## How Namespaces work and how to use it?